seanyoungberg/reference_architecture_automation/README.md

 7. In the **Name** box, enter **AWS**.
 8. In the **Description** box, enter **AWS Environment**, and then click **Submit**.

-Next, create the the authentication key pairs.
+Next, create the authentication key pairs.

 9. In the **Key** box, enter **AWS_ACCESS_KEY_ID**.
 10. In the **Value** box, enter your AWS access key.